Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Foundry Fundamentals/S4 Smart Contract Lottery/Lessons22.md

 >> 🗒️ **NOTE**:br

->> There are two ways to import files in Solidity: `using a direct path` or a relative path.
+>> There are two ways to import files in Solidity: `using a direct path` or a `relative path`.
 In this example, we are using a relative path, where the `Raffle.sol` file is inside the `src` directory but one level up (`..`) from the current file's location.

 ### The `deployContract` Function
 - Next, let's define a function called `deployContract` to handle the **deployment process**.
 This function will be similar to the one we used in the `FundMe` contract.